San Francisco Elite Academy

 Effective data management was the base from which all decision-making was made and integral to the Academy’s financial success.
 All development outreach was documented within various data management systems and resulted in a robust CRM structure.
 The Academy’s data management is now prepared for its future development endeavors well into the future.

-All three cultivation events managed by Cogeo’s event management services were a tremendous success.
+All cultivation events managed by Cogeo’s event management services resulted in tremendous success.
 The events have established a strong precedent for their unique value-add qualities to the Academy’s overall development strategy for many years to come.

 The Academy’s major gifts program, corporate engagement program and foundation outreach program all yielded outstanding financial success.
 Before working with Cogeo, the Academy had not raised any philanthropic dollars for its programmatic needs.
-By the end of the second year’s partnership with Cogeo, the Academy has raised a total of $178,000 (with an additional $80,000 already committed for 2018), and in 2017 alone assisted 65 families with financial aid, enabled 220 players, ages 6 to 11, access to free SFEA clinics, included participants from every city neighborhood, secured and maintained 7 USSF “A” licensed coaches and 4 USSF “B” licensed coaches, and ensured ample equipment was available to cover the needs of nearly 500 players.
+By the end of the third year’s partnership with Cogeo, the Academy had raised pledges and donations totaling over $850,000.
+In 2018 alone, these resources assisted 65 families with financial aid, enabled 220 players, ages 6 to 11, access to free SFEA clinics, included participants from every city neighborhood, secured and maintained 7 USSF “A” licensed coaches and 4 USSF “B” licensed coaches, and ensured ample equipment was available to cover the needs of nearly 500 players.